Amdose/spring-cloud-circuit-breaker-spring-boot/README.md

 ## Expected Behavior

 In our demonstration, the first 5 API calls execute successfully, with the cloud service seamlessly passing through third-party responses.
 On the 6th request, the third-party service fails but our middleware still makes the call and returns the error from downstream.
 The true resilience shines around the 9th request, when our failure rate crosses the 50% threshold - at this point, Resilience4j's circuit breaker trips open and stops calling the third-party service entirely.
-Instead, requests are immediately routed to our fallback method, providing a graceful degraded experience until the system recovers.
+Instead, requests are immediately routed to our fallback method, providing a graceful degraded experience until the system recovers

 ## Circuit Breaker Configuration